SSL Security Definition

 When setting up SSL security, if an admin misconfigures the system rendering it less secure, there is a danger of poor performance, reduced speed, failed transactions, and data loss.
 Obviously, SSL security is only as secure as the way the ciphers can compatibly allow client users to connect to specific applications.

-Configuring ciphers is simpler in systems that allow admins to enable and disable specific ciphers and reorder them by dragging and dropping.
+Configuring ciphers is simpler in systems that allow admins to enable and deactivate specific ciphers and reorder them by dragging and dropping.
 Insights into proper security configuration and complex application delivery are also essential to better performance.

 The right software-based load balancing platform can help prevent errors in SSL security configuration by revealing granular insights into SSL traffic flow.
 These insights help expose risks such as the POODLE vulnerability and DDoS attacks, and provide more visibility into what visitors are using, enabling further risk mitigation in real-time.